 As of 2010, the city had 27,000 inhabitants—less than 1/3 its rate from sixty years prior.
 Racial tensions undoubtedly amplified problems in East St. Louis; the city suffered a serious racially motivated riot in 1917.
 In the ensuing decades, the white flight that took place in older industrial cities across the country across the country managed to culminate in the almost complete desertion of East St. Louis, which today this day is nearly 98% black.
 Needless to say, people of all races with enough wherewithal have striven to get out of East St. Louis for quite some time.
 It typically ranks near the top small cities in America for percentage of population in poverty.
 As is typically the case, these people evacuating East St. Louis, few of whom have a great deal of assets to begin with (housing equity in ESL is next to nothing), quite logically move to the next tranche of housing affordability, which are typically the (slightly) more economically healthy communities nearby.
 The migration pattern around East Saint Louis is obvious: abutting municipalities such as Washington Park, Centreville, and Cahokia now suffer similar conditions.
 These three communities, originally early 20th century bedroom communities that swelled from the white flight after 1950, now have profiles similar to the core city from where the flight began: poverty is above 20% in each, and the African American population ranges from 55% to 95% (despite the fact that St. Clair County as a whole is only 29% black).
 Those with more continue to flee from those with less.

 The aforementioned village of Fairmont City also sits in close proximity to East Saint Louis, but its ethnic shift falls under different contours.
 Originally settled by Central European immigrants, the non-Hispanic white population plunged as Latino settlers moved in, pushing the Hispanic population above 55%.
 Fairmont City’s population hasn’t dropped like the other communities listed; in fact, it grew from about 2400 to 2600 over the last ten years.
 But the newcomers, often non-English speaking, lack the same purchasing power as their long established white predecessors.
 How does this shape the commercial landscape?It’s not so much that Venture went out of business in 1998; it’s that nothing has come to replace it, or at least nothing with enough capital and staying power to justify removing that sign with the old logo.
 A cruddy photograph below suggests that the shopping center might still claim some marginal tenants:Unfortunately, I didn’t think to get a good image of the store as I zipped by, but it appears that it still might host (or has recently hosted) some sort of showroom for racing cars.
-But it’s obviously not an establishment with enough capital to replace the “Venture” sign along the road, and it doesn’t appear the owners could conceal all of the old logo on the sign attached to the building.
+But it’s obviously not an establishment that cares enough to invest in the removal and replacement the “Venture” sign along the road, and it doesn’t appear the owners could conceal all of the old logo on the sign attached to the building.
 Perhaps it didn’t matter enough: the checkered flag and the diagonal stripes still use the same black-and-white motif.

 For Fairmont City, with a poverty rate now hovering around 15%, economic disinvestment has induced retail stagnancy, forcing a chronological deep freeze on basic advertising and signage.
 Or, to use the metaphor in this essay’s title, a volcano suddenly erupted and halted economic advancement in its tracks.
 Apparently as recently as 1995—when Venture stores were at their peak—the Fairmount City area could economically support this competitor of Target.
 Not anymore.
 The middle class fled that quickly.
 This aging big box may eventually find a new tenant, though the demographic shift doesn’t suggest that a widely known national chain is itching to move in.
 But it could be just the right size—and location—for a supermercado.